Market Cap: ₪816M TTM revenue: ₪191.6M YOY return: +23.29% |

 Runner Satellite

 Imagesat with competitors Airbus, Maxar, and Satrec traditionally operated high-res satellites weighing 100s of kilograms.
 New space contenders Planet Labs, Blacksky, and Satellogic (and to some extent Axelspace) utilize a significantly lighter satellite class with only slightly lower resolution.
-Imagesat is so-far the only old space player to crossover offering a earth observation satellite in the new-space class: “Runner.”
-ISI describes Runner as a “a cost-effective and affordable solution”, with 70cm resolution at 86 kg.
-This is comparable to Blacksky Block-2, Planet Lab’s Skysat and Pelican, and Satellogic’s satellite lines.
+Imagesat is so-far the only old space player to crossover offering earth observation satellites in the new-space class: “Runner.”
+ISI describes Runner as “a cost-effective and affordable solution”, with 70cm resolution at 86 kg.
+This is comparable to Blacksky Block-2 and Gen-3, Planet Lab’s Skysat and Pelican, and Satellogic’s satellite lines.

 So far ISI has delivered one Runner which Chile uses.
 Chile will receive two more Runners under its existing contract.
 And another unknown Asian customer recently ordered two more “Runners”.